khanghoang/vision/README.md

 ##Q&A
 **Why did I use gulp with webpack? why don't use webpack alone (webpack-dev-server)?**

-I haven't figure out how to load an chrome extension with a url (because using webpack-dev-derver, the endpoint will be http://localhost:8080) instead of a folder
+I haven't figured out how to load an chrome extension with a url (because using webpack-dev-derver, the endpoint will be http://localhost:8080) instead of a folder

 ## Credit
 Coming soon